 Other: E-Safety considered in Sixth Form Studies, Human Trafficking to be considered in tutorial activities etc.

-We invest a great deal of time in creating a positive culture in our Academy, so that students are in a safe environment where choice and freedom are encouraged.
+We invest a great deal of time in creating a positive culture in our Academy, so that pupils are in a safe environment where choice and freedom are encouraged.
 Through our assemblies and Sixth From Study Programme, we educate Sixth Formers on their rights and personal freedoms as well as supporting them in recognising how to exercise these freedoms safely.
-At Lord Lawson we believe that valuing choice and freedom in daily Academy life will foster values of individual liberty as the students embark upon their adult lives.
+At Lord Lawson we believe that valuing choice and freedom in daily Academy life will foster values of individual liberty as the pupils embark upon their adult lives.

 Assembly focus: Why Vote?
 Head Boy and Girl Selection Process etc